weaveworks/weave/site/install.md

 search_type: Documentation
 ---

 Install Weave Net from the command line on its own or if you are using Docker, Kubernetes or Mesosphere as a Docker or a CNI plugin.
-Weave Net can also be launched it as a cloud agent within Weave Cloud to visualize and troubleshoot peer connections.
+Weave Net can also be launched as a cloud agent within Weave Cloud to visualize and troubleshoot peer connections.

 ## Installing Weave Net Stand-alone and in Weave Cloud